Sandra-Nene/Data-Science-Portfolio/README.md

 My background includes hands-on experience with Python, pandas, NumPy, scikit-learn, and data visualization tools like Matplotlib and Seaborn.

 # ✨ What I do ✨
 🔵 Clean, explore, and analyse structured and unstructured data
 🔵 Visualise information for clearer decision-making
-🔵 Continuously learn and experiment with new tools and techniques 🔵 Currently exploring on buidling skills on NLP and time series forecasting
+🔵 Continuously learn and experiment with new tools and techniques
+🔵 Currently building skills in NLP and time series forecasting

 # 🛠️ Skills & Tools
 🔹 **Programming:** Python, SQL